 The Luck Factor

-- Diagnosing the role of luck in the negotiation process
+- Allowing for the role of luck in the negotiation process

-- Seeing how your mindset affects how you perceive and respond to unexpected events.
+- Seeing how your mindset affects your responses to unexpected events

-- Appreciating how luck (good and bad) complicates learning from experience
+- Appreciating how luck complicates learning from experience

-Imagine that you just negotiated a great deal on a new home—not surprisingly, given how well you managed the process from start to finish.
+Imagine that you just negotiated a great deal on a new home.
+That’s not surprising, given how well you managed the process from start to finish.
 You studied the local real estate market and discovered the seller's motives for listing the property.
 You even created mutual gain by allowing the seller to stay in the house for several weeks after closing, since you'll be leaving on vacation anyway.
 And, to top it off, your timing was impeccable.
 The day after papers were signed, another potential buyer appeared, offering much more than you did.
 Fortunately for you, they were too late.

 Hats off to you!
 But here's an unsettling question: Did you succeed because you were smart or merely because you were lucky?